Welcome to the culture book, the book about us at Thatsup!

 This clearly defines our goal and our vision, is short and simple, but at the same time deep and comprehensive.
 Each part refers to something specific:

-- it should be easy - The service should be easily accessible and fast
+- The service should be easily accessible and fast

-- to find the best experience - We guide to the best experiences, whether it's a restaurant or a hair salon, budget or luxury
+- We guide to the best experiences, whether it's a restaurant or a hair salon, budget or luxury

 Everything we do at Thatsup should be connected to our ultimate OKR.